Master of Arts: English

 The Language and Rhetoric emphasis is designed for students who wish to combine graduate study of literature with the study of linguistics and/or composition and rhetoric.
 This emphasis is recommended for students interested in teaching in community colleges or secondary schools and for students interested in pursuing the Ph.D. in composition and rhetoric or linguistics.

 The Manuscript, Print Culture, and Editing emphasis is designed for students who wish to combine the study of literature with the study of book history, print culture, and editing.
-This emphasis is recommended for students interested in editorial careers, offering several internship experiences in print and online media, and for students interesting in pursuing the Ph.D. in book history and print culture.
+This emphasis is recommended for students interested in editorial careers, offering several internship experiences in print and online media, and for students interested in pursuing the Ph.D. in book history and print culture.

 Members of the graduate faculty are assigned as advisors to newly admitted M.A. students.
 New graduate students should meet with their advisors as soon as possible to prepare an official program of study.